-During the years ended December 31, 2017 and 2016, the Company had a loan with John N. Hatsopoulos, the Co-Chief Executive Officer of both companies.
+During the years ended December 31, 2018 and 2017, the Company had a loan with John N. Hatsopoulos, the former Co-Chief Executive Officer of both Tecogen and American DG Energy.
 Details of these transactions can be found in Note 9.
-"Convertible debentures and loan due to related party".
+"Revolving line of credit, Convertible debentures and loan due to related party!"

 On December 23, 2013, the Company entered into a Senior Convertible Promissory Note with Michaelson Capital Special Finance Fund LP.
 On April 1, 2016, this note was amended to extend the maturity date and revise the security and conversion price.
 On December 14, 2017 the note was discharged.
 Details of this payoff and discharge can be found in Note 9.
-"Convertible debentures and loan due to related party".
+"Revolving line of credit, Convertible debentures and loan due to related party."